 Vacancies in rooms, suites, and lodges will be posted online.
 The exception is vacancies in organizational (Greek) housing.
-When a vacancy occurs, students should be prepared for another student move into the vacancy at any time.
+When a vacancy occurs, students should be prepared for another student to move into the vacancy at any time.
 Refusing to allow a student to move into a vacancy could result in disciplinary action and/or fines, including being charged for a private room.
-Moving into an available space without authorization from our office could result in disciplinary action and/or fines.
+Moving into an available space without authorization from the Office of Housing, Dining & Residence Life could result in disciplinary action and/or fines.